sunnykatiyar50/Tab-Anchor/README.md

 Every time a tab is locked or unlocked, an entry is written to a persistent history log (up to **1 000 entries**).
 Each entry stores:

-- 🔗 The locked URL and original page title
+- 🔗 The locked URL and original page title (clickable — opens the URL in a new tab)
 - ✏️ Custom name (if set)
 - 🔒 Lock mode (Hard / Soft)
 - 🗂️ Tab group name and colour (if the tab was in a group)
 - 🕐 Timestamps for when the tab was locked and unlocked

-The **Tab History** page (accessible from the context menu or the browser's extension settings) shows the full log as a **searchable table**.
+The **Tab History** page (accessible from the context menu or the browser's extension settings) shows the full log as a **searchable, filterable table**.
 Entries still actively locked are highlighted and marked **Active**.

+### Multi-select actions

+Each row has a checkbox.
+When one or more rows are selected, two action buttons appear in the toolbar:

+- **Open Selected (N)** — opens each selected URL in a new tab
+- **Delete Selected (N)** — permanently removes the selected entries

+The header checkbox selects or deselects all visible rows at once.
+Selection is cleared when the search filter changes.

 ---